 TH4936: Exploring the Old Testament - Dr Matt Lynch

 TH4929: The New Testament Journey - Dr Erin Heim

 Introducing students to the first century world in which Jesus lived, died, was resurrected, and in which the church began, this module inspires and equips students to engage with scripture afresh.
 Students will be introduced to a variety of perspectives as they delve into the historical, literary and theological world of the New Testament.
 They will have the opportunity to explore the revelation of God in Jesus Christ, how New Testament writers understood the Kingdom of God, and what this means for the contemporary church.

 TH4932: Spiritual Formation and Leadership I - Dr Lucy Peppiatt

-Unique to WTC, this module combines teaching on spiritual formation and practical leadership skills alongside the opportunity to explore personal gifting.
-This gives a well-rounded and dynamic view of discipleship and leadership in our individual contexts.
-Students have the opportunity to reflect on their own spiritual formation and gifting either through exploring the spiritual formation tradition through scripture and the ages, or engaging with a sophisticated personality profile conducted and explained by an expert practitioner.
+This module combines teaching on spiritual formation and practical leadership skills and gives a well-rounded and dynamic view of discipleship and leadership in our individual contexts.
+Students have the opportunity to reflect on their own spiritual formation and gifting through exploring the spiritual formation tradition through scripture and the ages.

 Year 2 Modules